 There are a few things that you want to have in a really good portable monitor.

 First of all, it needs to be large enough so that you can work properly.
 Especially if you own an 11” or a 13” laptop – you will want to get a monitor that is larger than that.
 Otherwise, what’s the point, right?

 Keep in mind that although bigger is better, it also needs to still be portable.
 So have a think about what kind of bag, purse, or backpack you are going to be carrying it around in.
 What size laptop can that fit for example?
 No idea?
 Check out the product page from the manufacturer and look for the internal length/width or any mention of laptop sizes.
 Worst case, send them an email.

 If you’re dragging around a 10lb monitor, you might as take your desktop computer with you, right?

 A really good travel monitor should weigh less than 3lbs.
-That way, it will be easy to carry around, and it won’t add too much weight to your luggage, which is quite important for air travel.
-Especially if you want to avoid any overweight baggage fees.
+That way, it will be easy to carry around, and it won’t add too much weight to your luggage for travel.

-But if you're looking to get a really large monitor, you will have to compromise on its weight.
-On top of that, you will struggle to find a true “portable” monitor that is 20" or bigger.
-It kind of defeats the purpose.
+But if you need a really large monitor, you will have to compromise on weight.
+However, you will struggle to find a true “portable” monitor that is 20″ or bigger.
 But you can find a regular monitor that is extremely slim and lightweight.

 It should also be easy to connect to your laptop, preferably with a regular USB port.
-That will allow you to pack lighter, since you won’t have to take five different cables that your ‘portable’ monitor requires.
-I’m mostly talking about HDMI cables – because they’re long, bulky and not at all practical.
+That will allow you to pack lighter since you won’t need all those cables. it requires

 And since we’re more about travel than about tech, that’s what we will be focusing on in this particular review.
 You should also pay attention to the general specs of the monitors that are featured in this review –